The Health Centre, Coker Close, Bicester, Oxfordshire, OX26 6ATTel: 01869 249333

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

 Please allow 2 working days from when the surgery receives a request, (i.e. excluding weekends and Bank Holidays) for your authorised repeat prescription request to be processed and be available at the surgery.
-If you usually request and collect your prescriptions from a pharmacy, you should allow a longer period, as the pharmacy will need time to collect your prescription from the surgery once it is ready.
+If you usually request and collect your prescriptions from a pharmacy, and you have not signed up for electronic prescriptions with your pharmacy, you should allow a longer period, as the pharmacy will need time to collect your prescription from the surgery once it is ready.

 On some occasions the doctor will need to review your request and may need to see you before the prescription is issued.
 This will take longer.